LSSTDESC/name-tag-guru/README.md

 This template is designed and implemented by [Yao-Yuan Mao](https://yymao.github.io), with helpful suggestions contributed by
-Alex Kim, Rachel Mandelbaum, Phil Marshall, Michael Wood-Vasey and Anže Slosar.
+Alex Kim, Rachel Mandelbaum, Phil Marshall, Anže Slosar, and Michael Wood-Vasey.